UPDATED BY

 What Is Imposter Syndrome?

-Imposter syndrome is when you doubt your competency and ability to do your job, participate in your community or accomplish personal goals.
-It often affects people who feel undeserving of their achievements and the high esteem to which they’re held.
-People experiencing imposter syndrome often fear they will be “found out.”
+Imposter syndrome is when you feel undeserving of your achievements and the high esteem to which you’re held.
+People who experience imposter syndrome often doubt their competency and fear they are a fraud who will be “found out.”

 The numbers are telling: In one study, 58 percent of tech workers said they feel like imposters.
 In another, 80 percent of psychology graduate students reported experiencing imposter syndrome.